dayanatif/MedInsight-AI-Agent/README.md

 ## Overview

-The **Medical AI Agent** is a Streamlit application designed to help users identify potential diseases and receive health tips based on selected symptoms.
+The **MedInsight AI Agent** is a Streamlit application designed to help users identify potential diseases and receive health tips based on selected symptoms.
 This tool is for informational purposes only and should not be used as a substitute for professional medical advice.

 ## Features